Cryogenic geometric anti-spring vibration isolation system: Performance

 To tune the load on the filter, we can simply change the $\sim\SI{8}{kg}$ of suspended mass, consisting of a cylindrical copper block by adding copper disks and lab weights.
 For in-situ fine tuning, we equipped the system with a vertically oriented voice coil (see Fig.~\ref{fig:system_overview}d) which slightly pushes the mass up or down, corresponding with 85 mg/mA.
 To record S-curves in-situ, we sweep the coil current, thus sweeping the filter load.
 From these curves, we extract the spring constant to tune the compression accordingly.

-We can tune compression by moving the base of each spring individually.
-Each base consists of two brass blocks between which the spring is clamped, as shown in Fig.~\ref{fig:system_overview}a, b.
+We can tune the system by moving the base of each spring individually, controlling the bending profile of the blades Each base consists of two brass blocks between which the spring is clamped, as shown in Fig.~\ref{fig:system_overview}a, b.
 These bases are clamped onto the spring plate with vertical screws mounted through radially configured slits in the spring plate.
 On the outside of the spring plate, each spring base has a corresponding vertical tangential plate, with a fine-threaded screw (pitch 0.5 mm/turn) through it.
 This screw pushes the base block inward and compensates the outward force from the blade spring, keeping the base in position.
-By adjusting the fine screw, the compression can be tuned with an accuracy of 20 $\mu$m, corresponding to 1/24th screw turn.
-Note that differences of less than \SI{100}{\um} are enough to turn a near-zero stiffness filter bistable, or significantly increase the resonance frequency.
+By adjusting the fine screw, base position can be tuned with an accuracy of 20 $\mu$m, corresponding to 1/24th screw turn.
+In tuning procedure, as the base is moved inward, $F_c$ is increased and $L_x$ is decreased, thus decreasing $k_\text{eff}$ according to Eq. \ref{Eq:k_eff}.

 After tuning at room temperature, the cryogenic working point load is estimated based on the linear relation between the blades' force and its Young's modulus \cite{cella_monolithic_2005}.
 For grade 5 titanium, they increase by $\sim10\%$ from ambient to cryogenic temperatures \cite{naimon_elastic_1974}, causing our mass to rest on the 4K-plate at ambient conditions.
 Over the same temperature range, the optimal compression also changes due to different thermal expansion coefficients of the blades and spring plate.
-The thermal expansion difference \cite{marquardt_cryogenic_2001} between our titanium blades and aluminum spring plate of $2.5 \cdot10^{-3}$ corresponds to $\sim\SI{250}{\micro\metre}$ spring base movement.
+The thermal expansion difference \cite{marquardt_cryogenic_2001} between our titanium blades and aluminum spring plate of $2.5 \cdot10^{-3}$ corresponds to $\sim250\ \mu\text{m}$ spring base movement.
 Therefore, we lower the compression by \SI{250}{\um} or $\nicefrac{1}{2}$ fine screw turn to approach optimal cryogenic compression.
 With this estimated tuning as a starting point, we repeat the iterative process, this time recording S-curves at cryogenic temperatures and warming up to change the compression.